mtutusaus/tek371-driver/README.md

 ## Acknowledgments

 - I would like to acknowledge **[David](https://github.com/sansanda/pymeasure/blob/dev/tek371A/pymeasure/instruments/tektronix/tek371A.py)** for the original implementation that served as the foundation for this project.
-Much of the core logic is derived from their work, and this repository builds upon and extends their contributions.
 - M365 Copilot (Microsoft) for development assistance

 ## Author